activeadmin/activeadmin/CONTRIBUTING.md

 Finally, go to GitHub and [make a Pull Request][] :D

-CircleCI will run our test suite against all supported Rails versions.
+Github Actions will run our test suite against all supported Rails versions.
 We care about quality, so your PR won't be merged until all tests pass.
 It's unlikely, but it's possible that your changes pass tests in one Rails version but fail in another.
 In that case, you'll have to setup your development environment (as explained in step 3) to use the problematic Rails version, and investigate what's going on!

 ### Keeping your Pull Request updated